The Concept of “Naturalness” in Indoor Climbing Practice

 This table highlights the diversity of the respondents.
 To ensure the sample was as representative as possible, we selected participants of different genders, ages, and sports.

-| Interviewees | Sex | Age | Occupation | Place of residence | Introduction to the practice | Duration of the interview | Type of practice |
+| Interviewees | Sex | Age | Occupation | Place of residence | Introduction to the Practice | Duration of the interview | Type of practice |

-| Florence | Woman | 41 years old | University professor – researcher | Millau | When she met her partner in high school | 30 minutes | Hybrid |
+| Florence | Woman | 41 years old | University professor – researcher | Millau | When she met her spouse in high school | 30 minutes | Hybrid |

 | Christian | Man | 50 years | Climbing Instructor | Between Millau and Rodez | In high school, with other students | 35 minutes | Hybrid |

-| Jean | Man | 30 years | Communications Manager and Usher at Boulderline | Montpellier | By chance, a desire to switch sports | 30 minutes | Hybrid |
+| Jean | Man | 30 years | Communications Manager and Uphill Guide at Boulderline | Montpellier | By chance, a desire to switch sports | 30 minutes | Hybrid |

-| Hugo | Man | 22 years old | Master's student in Sustainable Management of Mountain Territories | Gap | By chance, a climbing club near where I live | 45 minutes | Hybrid |
+| Hugo | Man | 22 years old | Master's student in Sustainable Management of Mountain Regions | Gap | By chance, a climbing club near where I live | 45 minutes | Hybrid |

-| Melanie | Woman | 25 years | Master's student in Sustainable Management of Mountain Regions | Gap | Parents and fellow climbers | 40 minutes | Hybrid |
+| Mélanie | Woman | 25 years | Master's student in Sustainable Management of Mountain Regions | Gap | Parents and friends who climb | 40 minutes | Hybrid |

 | Greg | Man | 20 years | Third -year undergraduate student majoring in mathematics | Montpellier | Group of friends | 25 minutes | In theaters |

 With regard to the “profile of climbers,” the goal was to develop a typology of climbers.
-The questions focused on the individuals themselves, as well as their climbing practices and how they came to take up the sport.
+The questions focused on the individuals themselves, as well as on their climbing practices and how they came to take up the sport.

 Disagreements regarding the definition of key terms